.

 Location: Wat Chalong

-: Annually during the Lunar New Year holiday.
+When: Annually during Lunar New Year (late January to mid-February)

 From Phuket Town: 9 km